AuLib/AuLib/audio/README.md

 Audio
 ===========================
-This directory contains audio files used in examples etc.
+This directory contains audio files used in examples etc